Engin-Boot/pong-stage-SoniaVadhnani/Stage0/movement of ball and racket.md

 When user taps on any of the button

-Then user's racket moves in the mentioned direction unless its already comletely at that side.
+Then user's racket moves in the mentioned direction unless its already completely at that side.

 ### Scenario: Movement of computer's racket is random